My brother is a lot of things.

 My brother was remorseful.
 He reluctantly looked me in the eye when I stood alongside the police officers while he grabbed his belongings before he left that day.
 He didn’t say much, but his face told enough to let me know he knew he had screwed up.

 My brother was hurting.
-We had a very out-of-character evening where we went out to celebrate our birthdays as adult siblings who had not really grown up together as peers.
-In a rare, vulnerable moment, he told me how he had always wanted our dad’s approval…for anything, but seemed to fall short on every level.
+We had a very out-of-character evening where we went out to celebrate our birthdays as adult siblings who, due to our age difference, had not really grown up together as peers.
+In a rare, vulnerable moment, he told me how he had always wanted our dad’s approval – for anything – but seemed to fall short on every level.
 I found that ironic considering my father’s shortcomings.
 I could see the pain on my brother’s face.
 And then he bought another round.
 My brother proceeded to win $50 playing pool with tourists.
 It was a good night.

 My brother was strong.
-I knew this after he was hit by a car — as a pedestrian — that was traveling upwards of around 50 miles per hour and then flown to a hospital out of town to almost certainly die.
+I knew this after he, as a pedestrian, was hit by a car that was traveling upwards of around fifty miles per hour and then flown to a hospital out of town to almost certainly die.
 He didn’t.